How To Build A Bookshelf In Two Hours (Or Less!)

 I built this bookshelf for the space between the window and the original closet in the condo bedroom.
 I had originally tried a chair and side table in that space, but the chair took up way too much space and looked cramped in the room.
 So using leftover wood scraps that I had from past projects, I decided to build a bookcase to fit that space perfectly.

 I decided to build a bookshelf using only scrap materials.
 So this project didn’t cost me even one single penny out-of-pocket.
-I still have to sand, caulk, prime, and paint (and I’ll be taking my paint sprayer over there next time so that the priming and painting will go very quickly), but here’s how the bookshelf looks after the basic build…
+Here’s how the bookshelf looked after the basic build…

-Not too bad for something made completely out of scraps, right? 😀
+Not too bad for something made completely out of scraps in a couple of hours, right? 😀

 Here’s how I did it:

 1. Prepare the back of the bookcase using tongue-and-groove boards

 I started with some tongue-and-groove pine paneling boards that I had leftover from this bathroom makeover, and I cut them the height that I wanted my bookshelf, minus the top.
 So I cut them to 33 inches long, and I used nine of them.
 These would be used as the backing to the bookshelf.
 (If you don’t have tongue-and-groove pine boards, you can use a solid piece of thin MDF, plywood, beadboard, etc.)

 Then I placed a thin bead of wood glue in each groove, and glued the pieces together.
 I set it aside to dry while I moved on to the other steps.